-Lastly, the action-value function, which approximates the long-term rewards, needs to be adaptively estimated under nonstationarity.
-Therefore, we wish to fully exploit the nonlinear adaptive filtering techniques.
-Actually, many attempts have been made to apply the online learning techniques to reinforcement learning (see \cite{baird1995residual,mahadevan2014proximal,engel2005reinforcement,ormoneit2002kernel,xu2007kernel,bethke2008kernel}).
-As a result, so-called off-policy approaches, which are convergent even when samples are {\it not} generated by the target policy (see \cite{mahadevan2014proximal}), have been proposed.
-However, what differentiates action-value function approximation from an ordinary supervised learning, where input-output pairs are given, is that the output of the true action-value function is not explicitly observed.
-Our final contribution of this paper is, by assuming deterministic agent dynamics, to appropriately reformulate the action-value function approximation problem so that any kernel-based learning, which is widely-studied nonparametric technique, becomes straightforwardly applicable (Theorem \ref{theoRKHS}).
+If no nominal model (or simulation) of the possibly nonstationary agent dynamics is available, on the other hand, violations of safety are inevitable.
+Therefore, we wish to adaptively learn the agent dynamics, and eventually bring the agent back to safety.
+To this end, we propose a learning framework for a possible nonstationary agent dynamics, which recovers safety in the sense of Lyapunov stability under some conditions.
+This learning framework ties adaptive algorithms with control barrier certificates by focusing on set-theoretical aspects and monotonicity (or non-expansivity).
+By augmenting the state with the estimate of agent dynamics, Lyapunov stability with respect to the set of augmented safe states is guaranteed (Theorem \ref{maintheo}).
+Also, to efficiently enforce control barrier certificates, we employ adaptive sparse optimization techniques to extract dynamic structures (e.g., control-affine dynamics) by identifying truly {\em active} structural components (see Section \ref{subsec:overviewdynamic} and \ref{subsec:modellearn}).

+In addition, the long-term rewards need to be adaptively estimated when the agent dynamics is nonstationary.
+To this end, we reformulate the action-value function approximation problem so that, even if the action-value function varies, it can be adaptively estimated in the same functional space by employing an adaptive supervised learning algorithm in the space.
+Consequently, resetting the learning whenever the agent dynamics varies becomes unnecessary.
+Moreover, we present a barrier-certified policy update strategy by employing control barrier functions to effectively constrain policies.
+Because the global optimality of solutions to the constrained policy optimization is necessary to ensure the greedy improvement of a policy, we propose a discrete-time control barrier certificate that ensures the global optimality under some mild conditions (see Section \ref{subsec:adaptiveRL} and Theorem \ref{CBFaffine} therein).
+This is an improvement of the previously proposed discrete-time control barrier certificate \cite{2017dcbf}.

-To validate our learning framework and clarify each contribution, we first conduct simulations of a quadrotor.
-We then conduct real-robotics experiments on a {\it brushbot}, whose dynamics is unknown, highly complex, and most probably nonstationary, to test the efficacy of our framework (see Section \ref{sec:numerical}).
-This is challenging due to many uncertainties and lack of simulators often used in applications of reinforcement learning to robotics (see \cite{kober2013reinforcement} for reinforcement learning in robotics).
+To validate and clarify our learning framework, we first conduct experiments of quadrotor simulations.
+Then, we conduct real-robotics experiments on a {\it brushbot}, whose dynamics is unknown, highly complex and nonstationary, to test the efficacy of our framework in the real world (see Section \ref{sec:numerical}).
+This is challenging due to many uncertainties and lack of simulators often used in applications of reinforcement learning in robotics (see \cite{kober2013reinforcement} for example).